10 Dec 1905 (Tsingtao) - 5 July 1990 (Seattle)

 We discussed, we argued, we disagreed, on occasion we shouted, but the upshot was a string of remarkable books, articles, speeches, conferences, and courses - for the research findings of all this found their way into teaching, exactly as they are supposed to do and often, alas, do not.

 Hellmut's reputation was high, globally, in those days.
 He had opportunities to go elsewhere.
 He was particularly tempted by one offer from somewhere in the German-speaking world.
-We were resigning ourselves to losing him, but in the end, he felt too importantly about the informality he enjoyed in Seattle, the chance to work on a level with other people.
+This we knew, and we were resigning ourselves to losing him.
+But in the end, he felt too importantly about the informality he enjoyed in Seattle, the chance to work on a level with other people.
 The "Herr Professor Doktor" ethos repelled him.
 This I believe because he told it to me, not in his office, but on the way to the UW snack bar for a bit of lunch and conversation with students.
 His ability to draw students into his own search, and thence into the world of current scholarship, and the vast panorama of previous Chinese learning, was his sovereign quality.
 Another aspect of that largeness was later noted by Herbert Franke -

 Hellmut was a Sinologue, that is, a scholar who refused to be isolated by the barriers between the so-called disciplines and who in his teaching and his publications viewed the civilization of China as a whole.